Will It Fly?

-Will It Fly?
 What does a product development company look for in an invention?
+Paul Berman of T2 Design Corp. cites eight key elements of a successful product.

 Assembly Required